delgadodevelops/modern-weather-app/README.md

 ---

-## 📸 Screenshots

-(Add screenshots of your app here — PNGs, GIFs, or Loom links)

----

 ## ⚡ Features
 - Search for any city and instantly view its weather.
 - **Today’s Forecast**: next 8 hours at a glance.